 Over the span of four generations, the Gretsch Company developed what came to be known as “That Great Gretsch Sound.”

-With its emphasis on hand-craftsmanship and commitment to quality over a storied 130 years and counting, Gretsch has pioneered new designs and manufacturing techniques, winning endorsements from some of the music industry’s most respected artists, including Chet Atkins, Eddie Cochran, Billy Duffy, Bono, Duane Eddy, Georg Harrison, Brian Setzer, Stephen Stills, Charlie Watts and Neil Young.
+With its emphasis on hand-craftsmanship and commitment to quality over a storied 135 years and counting, Gretsch has pioneered new designs and manufacturing techniques, winning endorsements from some of the music industry’s most respected artists, including Chet Atkins, Eddie Cochran, Billy Duffy, Bono, Duane Eddy, George Harrison, Brian Setzer, Stephen Stills, Neil Young and Malcolm Young.

 It all began in 1883, when 27-year-old Friedrich Gretsch, a German immigrant, founded his shop in Brooklyn, New York, and began to make banjos, drums and tambourines.
 Only 12 years later Friedrich died, leaving the fledgling company in the hands of his teenage son Fred.